What is a Protected Disclosure?

 What is the Protected Disclosure Act?

-The Protected Disclosure Act 2012 enables people to make disclosures about improper conduct within the public sector without fear of reprisal.
+The Protected Disclosure Act, 2012 enables people to make disclosures about corrupt or improper conduct within the public sector without fear of reprisal.
 The Act aims to ensure openness and accountability by encouraging people to make disclosures and protecting them when they do.

 How does Hepburn Shire Council treat Protected Disclosures?

 Hepburn Shire Council does not tolerate corrupt or improper conduct by its employees, officers or members, nor the taking of reprisals against those who come forward to disclosure such conduct.

 Employees and members of the public are encouraged to report known or suspected incidences of corrupt or improper conduct.

 Hepburn Shire Council will take all reasonable steps to protect people who make disclosures without the fear of reprisal or detrimental action.

 Hepburn Shire Council will also afford natural justice to the person who is the subject of the disclosure.